tom-leamon/design-patterns-JS/docs.md

 ```

 ### Factory
-define an interface for creating a single object, but let subclasses decide which class to instantiate.
+Define an interface for creating a single object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 ##### factory_es6.js
 ```Javascript
 class BmwFactory {